+What is Hemoglobin?
 Hemoglobin is abbreviated as 'Hb' and is a protein in the blood.
 It ensures that oxygen is transported from the lungs to the rest of the body.
-It then carries the waste carbon dioxide back to the lungs.
+It then takes the waste carbon dioxide back to the lungs.
 There it is exhaled again.
-Hemoglobin is found in red blood cells.
+Hemoglobin is found in the red blood cells.
 It contains millions of hemoglobin molecules.
-The iron in the hemoglobin gives blood its distinctive red color.
+The iron in hemoglobin gives blood its distinctive red color.

 How is hemoglobin measured?

 The amount of hemoglobin in the blood is easy to measure.
 A drop of blood can be taken via a prick in the finger.
 This drop is then transferred to a measuring device that can measure the hemoglobin level in the red blood cell.
 It is recommended to consult your doctor for a complete blood test.
 Right away oximeter oxygen saturation can be measured.
 If there is a low amount of hemoglobin in the blood that is the saturation also lower.

 Normal hemoglobin values (Hb level)